sbalnojan/iac-workshop/README.md

 Now we've hacked a bit.
 Let's turn to a more serious workflow: A test-driven workflow.

-Question: We're going to mock stuff now.
+<mark>Question</mark>: We're going to mock stuff now.
 Why do we need a mock/stub NOW?
 And what is the difference?
 (What's the alternative?)

 ### Running local AWS tests